eflows4hpc/workflow-registry/Pillar_II/esm/README.md

 `/gpfs/projects/dese28/eflows4hpc/esm/fesom2/env.sh`

-This does the same initializations as in `launch_fesom2.sh` but also specifies cores, queue type and n/ensembles.
+This does the same initializations as in `launch_fesom2.sh` but also specifies cores, queue type and ensembles.

 Then in the A4C topology, in the `extra_compss_opts=` we specify the `--env_script`: